Our Journey, Our Mission

 Our Story

-Different uses of the Old Library were considered during the time it was vacant, including ideas for a restaurant and condominiums.
-Community members expressed a strong desire to preserve the integrity of the old building and allow public access to what is revered as one of the architectural cornerstones in Town.
-The historically sensitive renovation that ensued was the result of votes at Town Meeting to allocate $4.5MM of Community Preservation Act funds to provide the Town with an ‘innovation center’ for municipal use.
+Different uses of the “Old Library” were considered during the time it was vacant, including ideas for a restaurant and condominiums.
+Community members expressed a strong desire to preserve the integrity of the old building and allow public access to what is revered as one of the architectural cornerstones in the Town of Weston.
+The historically sensitive renovation that ensued was the result of votes at Town Meeting to allocate $4.5MM of Community Preservation Act funds to provide the Town with an ‘Innovation Center’ for municipal use.
 The Reading Room has now transformed into a vibrant cultural center and the remainder of the building, which used to store books and knowledge, now stores equipment for hands-on learning in studios where the public can gather to learn and share together.

 Watch the video that explains the background and development of the restoration of the Old Library into the current Art & Innovation Center.